Ggs91/JS-TicTacToe/README.md

 2. Separations of concerns:

 * Methods with multiple responsabilities are splited into small methods.
 This gives a cleaner and more maintainable code.
-For exemple, here is the code of `initializeGame()` that takes care of initializing the players, closeing an overlay div in the HTML, and starting a round:
+For exemple, here is the code of `initializeGame()` that takes care of initializing the players, closing an overlay div in the HTML, and starting a round:
 ```
 function initializeGame() {
   _initializePlayers();